gwagner/ZF2VagrantBase/README.md

 Contributors
 ------------
-These contributors is in no particular order
+These contributors are in no particular order

 | Contributor  | Provided  |